montero-melis/2018_replication_sheb-pulv2013/1908_sp13_replic_swe/notes_git.md

 git branch -r
 --> see remote branches

-Now depending on whether work has already been committed to master or not, Petrus might need to first do a git push from master
+Now, the firs time, depending on whether work has already been committed to master or not, Petrus might need to first do a git push from master

 git checkout -b petrus
 --> create local branch called petrus and checkout (switch to) that branch